Do You Speak “Legalese”?

 Service: The legal method for giving a copy of the court papers being filed to other parties in a case.

 Statute: A law enacted by a legislative body.

 Statute of Limitations: A certain time allowed by law for starting a case.
-For example, six years
+For example, five years for a written contract.

 Subpoena: A command to appear in court to testify as a witness.